spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

 <!--NOTE-->

 The referenced chart now resides in the Bitnami repository.
 The original chart residing in the official Helm chart repository has been [deprecated](https://github.com/helm/charts#deprecation-timeline).

+As of Spring Cloud Data Flow 2.6.1, we will not be maintaining the official Helm chart, and the Bitnami version is the preferred chart.
+To report bugs and/or feature requests please do so using the [Bitnami Issue Tracker](https://github.com/bitnami/charts/issues).

 <!--END_NOTE-->